charif1031/Modern-Ecommerce-Platforms/README.md

 Promo Codes/Coupons: If applicable, customers may enter promo codes or coupons for discounts.
 Review Order: Customers review their order, including the total cost, before finalizing the purchase.

-5.Payment Authorization:
+5. Payment Authorization:

 The platform verifies the payment information and authorizes the transaction.
 If successful, the customer receives an order confirmation.

-6.Order Confirmation:
+6. Order Confirmation:

 The platform provides an order confirmation page and sends an email confirming the purchase.
 This email typically includes order details, estimated delivery times, and a receipt.

-7.Tracking and Notifications:
+7. Tracking and Notifications:

 Customers can track the status of their order through the platform.
 They may receive email or SMS notifications about order updates, shipping progress, and estimated delivery times.